chompar4/vicmap/README.md

 ```

-### Converting between coordinates
+### Converting between datums

 Each datum has a conversion method.
 > TODO

 ## Projections